 In some cases you can easily locate your septic tank by the “riser” attached to the opening of the tank.
 This is normally a white plastic PVC pipe, with a cap, sticking out of the ground, above where the opening of your septic tank is located underground.
 The effluent area sometimes remains green during the dryer months.

-Further inquiries regarding septic tank systems can be made by contacting Council’s Environmental Health Unit on (03) 5261 0600.
+Further inquiries regarding OWMS can be made by contacting Council’s Environmental Health Unit on (03) 5261 0600.

 If you live in a rural or semi-rural area, it is likely that the water you drink is, obtained from private water tanks or bores.
 This is also the case for any accommodation and food businesses in these areas.
 It is important that water from these supplies is maintained regularly and not contaminated.